FreeFem/FreeFem-doc/docs/documentation/chapter11.md

 __Example__

-A simple example of calling SuperLU_DIST in FreeFem++ with this two methods is given in the file testsolver_superLU_DIST.edp in the directory examples++-mpi.
+A simple example of calling SuperLU_DIST in FreeFem++ with this two methods is given in the file testsolver_superLU_DIST.edp in the directory examples++-mpi. $\codered$

 ### Pastix solver